-People say, “when travelling to a new country, don’t leave any place behind.
+People say, “When travelling to a new country, don’t leave any place behind.
 You don’t know if you could come again or not.”
 This thought rings so true for me.
-That’s why it’s so important to do a comprehensive research before going anywhere.
-You need to know places only a local would know, you need to enjoy the tour totally in your destination, and you need to see the list of best restaurants and bars, especially if you will travel to a place like Scotland.
+That’s why it’s so important to do comprehensive research before going anywhere.
+You need to know places only a local would know, enjoy the tour in your destination, and see the best restaurants and bars, especially if you travel to a place like Scotland.

 You’ll see vast landscapes, abandoned lakes and ponds, and high mountains at first glance.
-You might wonder, “Is it a really good idea to travel to Scotland?” or you may just browse the internet to find less-overrated places to visit across the world, and Scotland is one of them.
+You might wonder, “Is it an excellent idea to travel to Scotland?” or you may just browse the internet to find less-overrated places to visit worldwide, and Scotland is one of them.

-No matter which group you are in, this article will take you on a virtual tour across the country to know things to do in Scotland, activities, where to stay, and most importantly, what you need to know before travelling to Scotland.
+No matter your group, this article will take you on a virtual tour across the country to learn things to do in Scotland, activities, where to stay, and most importantly, what you need to know before travelling to Scotland.

 Continue to read to know more.